cryptape/bft-rs/README.md

 **NOTICE**: The bft-rs only provides a basic BFT state machine and does not support the advanced functions such as signature verification, proof generation, compact block, etc. These functions are in consensus module rather than bft-rs library.

 ## Feature
-The bft-rs provides `verify_req` feature to verify transcations after received a proposal.
+The bft-rs provides `verify_req` feature to verify transcation after received a proposal.
 BFT state machine will check the verify result of the proposal before `Precommit` step.
-If it has not receive the result of the proposal yet, it will wait for an extra 1/2 of the consensus duration.
+If it has not received the result of the proposal yet, it will wait for an extra 1/2 of the consensus duration.

 ## Interface

 If bft-rs works correctly, it needs to receive 4 types of message: `Proposal`, `Vote`, `Feed`, `Status`.
 And  bft-rs can send 3 types of message: `Proposal`, `Vote`, `Commit`.
 Besides, bft-rs also provides `Stop` and `Start` message that can control state machine stop or go on.
-These types of messages consist the `enum BftMsg`:
+These types of messages consist of the `enum BftMsg`:

 ```rust
 enum BftMsg {